JakeMeistet/scrabble-coursework/README.md

 ## Usage

-Run the below command
+Run the below command which will run, npm i, navigate to the relevant directory and start the server.

 ```bash
 npm start
 ```

-The webserver will be hosted on localhost port 80 (Change to 8080 to submit)

 ## The Game